-History museums are oriented on collecting, preserving and displaying objects important for history of a certain territory - local or more general.
+History museums are oriented on collecting, preserving, and displaying objects important for the history of a certain territory - local or more general.
 Their purpose is to give a chronological perspective.
-History museums contain wide range of artifacts, documents and archeological items.
-Some of the more famous history museums (or museums that have history department) are Museum of History in London, National Museum of History in Chapultepec Castle, Mexico City, and city museums of Amsterdam, Dresden, Luxembourg, New York City, Stockholm and Warsaw.
-One of the more common types of history museum is a history house.
-Reason to make a house a history house could be that it is of architectural significance, that someone famous was born or lived in it or that something important happened in it.
+History museums contain many artifacts, documents, and archeological items.
+Some of the more famous history museums (or museums with a history department) are the Museum of History in London, the National Museum of History in Chapultepec Castle, Mexico City, and city museums of Amsterdam, Dresden, Luxembourg, New York City, Stockholm, and Warsaw.
+One of the more common types of history museum is a historic house.
+Reason to make a house a historical house could be that it is of architectural significance, that someone famous was born or lived in it, or that something important happened in it.

-Historic sites are also type of history museum.
-They are usually places where are preserved pieces of social, political or military history or they mark public crimes that happened there.
-Examples of that kind of historic site are Tuol Sleng Genocide Museum or Robben Island.
-Historic site can be any place, building, or site that is of local, regional, or national significance.
-They are usually protected by the law.
+Historic sites are also types of history museums.
+They are usually places where preserved pieces of social, political, or military history or they mark public crimes that happened there.
+Examples of that kind of historic site are Tuol Sleng Genocide Museum and Robben Island.
+A historic site can be any place, building, or site of local, regional, or national significance.
+The law usually protects them.

-One more special type of history museums is ethnography museum.
+One more special type of history museum is an ethnography museum.
 They are more concentrated on the culture (again local or national) than on chronology.
-Among newer nations they are seen as a contribution to unity among different cultures while in nations that have history in colonizing, ethnographic museums represent cultures of other peoples.
+Among newer nations, they are seen as a contribution to unity among different cultures, while in nations with a history of colonizing, ethnographic museums represent the cultures of other peoples.
 They are usually founded in capital cities.

-History museums are very concerned with preserving history of rural and urban tradition especially because of the rapid influence of progress.
-First such museum was founded in Sweden by Artur Hazilius in 1873.
-He founded museum of traditional life at the Nordic Museum in Stockholm.
-After that idea spread and other cities started opening history museums as well.
+History museums are very concerned with preserving the history of rural and urban traditions, especially because of the rapid influence of progress.
+The first such museum was founded in Sweden by Artur Hazilius in 1873.
+He founded the museum of traditional life at the Nordic Museum in Stockholm.
+After that idea spread, other cities also started opening history museums.